HIGHLIGHTS

 - The phone is powered by Snapdragon 8 Elite Gen 5 for Galaxy.

-Expectations were already measured, as early leaks had suggested that the S26 Ultra would be more of an incremental upgrade rather than a major overhaul, and those predictions have largely proven accurate.
+The expectations for the phone, on the other hand, were measured.
+As early leaks suggested that the S26 Ultra would be more of an incremental upgrade rather than a major overhaul, and those predictions have largely proven accurate.
 However, there is a slight catch, which we will discuss shortly.

 What is the Price of Samsung Galaxy S26 Ultra in Nepal?

-You can also get the latest S-series on easy EMI plans starting from 24 months at just Rs.
-3,568 per month.
+Customers can avail the phone at EMI with a payback period of up to 24 months.
 If you have an older phone, you can trade it in through SabkoPhone or ArkoStore.
 You can even use both options together for extra convenience.

 Now that we’ve covered the price and offer, I have to be honest, the Samsung Galaxy S26 Ultra’s specifications don’t look particularly exciting on paper.
 Anyway, let’s take a closer look at what’s new with the S26 Ultra.